Guardianships And Conservatorships

 One goal of estate planning is to avoid the need for court proceedings to act for an individual if he or she becomes incapacitated.
-However, when an individual does not have the appropriate planning documents in advance, or when certain unusual situations occur, Bogutz & Gordon, PC is able to represent individuals seeking appointment as guardian or conservator in the Arizona courts, whether under the standard proceedings or in emergency situations.
+However, when an individual does not have the appropriate planning documents executed in advance, or when certain unanticipated situations occur, Bogutz & Gordon, PC is able to represent individuals seeking appointment as guardian or conservator in Arizona courts, whether under standard proceedings or in emergency situations.

 Bogutz & Gordon, PC itself also can serve as guardian or conservator.
-This can be particularly helpful for individuals who have no close family members, those whose family members are not nearby, or those whose family members would prefer to have a professional handle the loved ones’ medical needs and financial management.
+This can be particularly helpful for individuals who have no close family members, those whose family members are not nearby, or those whose family members would prefer to have a professional handle their loved ones’ medical needs or financial management.

 Contact Us Today For Help

-Our firm can assist guardians and conservators with following these rules, including help with preparing acceptable annual reports required by the court and assistance with the court-required annual accounting in the court-mandated format.
+Our firm can assist guardians and conservators with following these rules, including help with preparing acceptable annual reports required by the court and assistance with the required annual accounting in the court-mandated format.